habernal/emnlp2025-demos-openreview/README.md

 Thank you for submitting your paper, {{submission_title}}, to EMNLP 2025 System demonstrations.
 We regret to inform you that your submission was not accepted.

 You can find the final reviews for your paper on the submission page in OpenReview at: {{forum_url}}

+Thank you for your contribution to the field, and we hope you'll consider submitting your work to future EMNLP conferences.

 Best regards,